I shall now explain the Mardi Gras-to-Lent-to-Easter timeline.

 This draggy period of time is known as Lent.

-The “forty days” from Ash Wednesday to Easter is actually six weeks: 7 days x 6 weeks = 42 days.
+The “forty days of Lent” from Ash Wednesday to Easter is actually six weeks: 7 days x 6 weeks = 42 days.

-Then they add the four days starting with Ash Wednesday until the first Sunday of Lent: 42 + 4 = 46.
+Then they add the four days starting with Ash Wednesday until the first Sunday of Lent: 42 days + 4 more days = 46 days.

-Fun fact: The Sundays are designated as feast days so you can relax a little on whatever you gave up for Lent and thereby refrain from committing a crime due to the stress of the abstinence.
+But check out this fun fact: The Sundays are designated as feast days during Lent so you can relax a little on whatever you gave up for Lent and thereby refrain from committing a crime due to the stress of the abstinence.

-Ash Wednesday ushers in Lent, with church services where the priest or whoever’s in charge dips their thumb in a little pot of ashes and makes a little cross—which usually just looks like a smudge—on your forehead with the ashes while saying, pretty much like in the 70s song by Kansas, “From dust you’ve come and to dust you shall return.”
+When people go to church on Ash Wednesday the priest or whoever’s in charge dips their thumb in a little pot of ashes and makes a little cross—which usually just looks like a dirty smudge—on your forehead with the ashes.

 Lent is when people give up things like cursing and drinking and Thin Mints in order to show solidarity with Jesus having to put up with the world’s original asshole, formally known as Satan, bugging the crap out of him while he was just trying to get some peace and quiet away from his busy life as the Messiah.